Roxolan0/Brockton-Bay/README.md

 V-- Sorting of the big People list
 --- Sorting of the final score
 --- Move People to the Location area when they're placed their.

-V Make the AI be an AI
-V-- Choose location to place character.
-V-- Choose SHARE/FIGHT/FLEE

 {OLD}
 @Plays-itself main game loop